 Pet Keen advocates for adopting before shopping.
 We understand there are many reasons for seeking a breeder, though, so we encourage it to be done the right way.
-We have not personally investigated all of the breeders below, rather, we have gathered their details for you to get in touch and ask all the right questions before you decide.
+We have not personally investigated all of the breeders below; rather, we have gathered their details for you to get in touch and ask all the right questions before you decide.
 Learn more about our position and how to choose a breeder here.

 Exotic pets are becoming the norm for people who want an animal companion but do not have the time for a dog or a cat.
-Reptiles are a popular choice, and iguanas are on the top of the list of sought-after reptiles.
-Since iguanas are not as common as cats or dogs, you want to begin your search by looking for iguana breeders.
-This article provides a list of breeders in the US, UK, Canada, and Australia, as well as other important information you need before buying an iguana.
+Reptiles are a popular choice, and iguanas are at the top of the list of sought-after reptiles.
+Since iguanas are less common than cats or dogs, you want to begin your search by looking for iguana breeders.

 List of Iguana Breeders and Organizations